tastybug/kubernetes-the-hard-way/docs/01-prerequisites.md

 # -*- mode: ruby -*-
 # vi: set ft=ruby :

-#Place Vagrantfile in the directory you run vagrant from.
-#This should also contain ubuntu.yml which configure VMs

-# setting for all VMs
 Vagrant.configure("2") do |config|
   config.vm.provider "virtualbox" do |v|
     v.memory = 2048